ingmbioinfo/cancerhubs_shiny/README.md

    install.packages("openxlsx")
    install.packages("DT")
    ```

-3. **Load the data**:
-   Make sure you have the `all_results` RDS file in the working directory or update the path to point to its location.

 ## Running the App
 To run the Shiny app, open R or RStudio and execute the following commands: